StellarSkyline/The_Date_Deck/README.md

     *   🍳 **Cooking**: Baking, trying new recipes, etc.
 *   **Favorites System**: Save your favorite ideas locally using a Room-like database (Floor).
 *   **Add Your Own**: Submit new date ideas (simulated network request).
+*   **Offline Support**: Once the user is logged in and data has been downloaded locally.
+Users are still able to use the app (shuffle/favorite) even with no internet connection.

 ## 🛠 Tech Stack